 Notes

-1. This is a compilation of the Environmental Protection (Domestic Solid Fuel Burning Appliances and Firewood Supply) Regulations 1998 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 17 March 2006 of the Environmental Protection (Domestic Solid Fuel Burning Appliances and Firewood Supply) Regulations 1998 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table